Debugging Training Data for Software 2.0

 We could also inspect the training loss of the model to see whether the loss seems to plateau after encountering a specific example, and cluster all such examples to find interesting characteristics.
 Once important axes of variation are identified, several distinct approaches can be used to mitigate the effect of unwanted outliers:

 - Removal: Outliers can simply be removed from the dataset if they truly are not representative of the population expected at test time.
 In the example above, we could simply remove images with poor lighting.
+Or for a more principled approach, we could apply “data dropout”, a two-stage process where training examples that hurt performance on the validation set are identified automatically and removed before repeating training on the pruned training set.

 - Augmentation: Data augmentation is a critical component towards achieving state-of-the-art results with many modern machine learning approaches, .
 In the context of debugging, this process entails observing non-uniform variation of the dependent variable (i.e. dog breed) along a particular axis (i.e. lighting) and augmenting the training dataset with transformed or synthetic points such that the dependent variable is no longer correlated with variation along a non-desirable axis.
 For our dog breed classifier, this could involve finding or creating images of each dog breed at different levels of lighting and adding these to the training dataset.